wollemat/stardust/CONTRIBUTING.md

 First make sure that your issue is not already an existing one.
 We want to avoid duplicate issues as much as possible.
-Before continuing have a look at our [open](https://github.com/wollemat/stardust/issues) issues, our [closed](https://github.com/wollemat/stardust/issues?q=is%3Aissue+is%3Aclosed) issues and our[dropped](https://github.com/wollemat/stardust/issues?q=is%3Aissue+label%3A%22note%3A+wont+fix%22+) labeled issues as well.
+Before continuing have a look at our [open](https://github.com/wollemat/stardust/issues) issues, our [closed](https://github.com/wollemat/stardust/issues?q=is%3Aissue+is%3Aclosed) issues and our [dropped](https://github.com/wollemat/stardust/issues?q=is%3Aissue+label%3A%22note%3A+dropped%22+) labeled issues as well.

 Construct the tittle such that it could be used as a [commit message](#commit-messages).